 If you are searching for a particular plot, visit the Special Collections Room to check the name indexes and plot maps before you walk the cemeteries.
-Indexes are available for North Cemetery, Point of Graves, South Cemetery (which includes 5 smaller cemeteries: Cotton, Elmwood, Harmony Grove, Proprietors, and Sagamore), Temple Israel Cemetery, Union, and Misc.
-Family Gravesites.
+Indexes are available for North Cemetery, Point of Graves, South Cemetery (which includes 5 smaller cemeteries: Cotton, Elmwood, Harmony Grove, Proprietors, and Sagamore), Temple Israel Cemetery, Union, and miscellaneous family gravesites.
 Many thanks to the volunteers who made this possible.

 Henry Clay Barnabee Collection

-This collection of 12 boxes consisting of scrapbooks, photographs, albums, books, souvenir albums, souvenir books, opera music scores, watercolors, etc., belonged to the Portsmouth-born actor and singer Henry Clay Barnabee (1833-1917).
+This collection consists of 12 boxes of scrapbooks, photographs, albums, books, souvenir albums, souvenir books, opera music scores, watercolors, etc., that belonged to the Portsmouth-born actor and singer Henry Clay Barnabee (1833-1917).

 History Vertical Files